apache/iceberg/docs/versioned/integrations/aws.md

 #### Optimistic Locking

-Glue supports optimistic locking over concurrent updates to a table.
+By default, Iceberg uses Glue's optimistic locking for concurrent updates to a table.
 With optimistic locking, each table has a version id.
 If you retrieve the table metadata, Iceberg records the version id of that table.
 You can update the table, but only if the version id on the server side has not changed.